Inventory Management

 2. Boost exposure

-If you’re unsure why inventory isn’t moving, perhaps increasing exposure to a product could help prevent it from becoming unsellable down the line.
+If you’re unsure why inventory isn’t moving, perhaps increasing exposure to a product could help prevent it from becoming unusable or unsellable down the line.
 Move inventory around your store, showcase it via marketing emails, or move it up the price list your customers see when they order from your company.
 While this won’t work for every product, it’s a low-risk strategy worth considering.

 3. Offer discounts